4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- An unannounced TLS Closure will signify some sort of attack prompting the https client to issue a security warning
 	- TLS Implementations must init an exchange of closure alerts before closing a connection
 		- An incomplete close can work as well where after sending the alerts, the connection is immediately closed
-	- Closure requires the HTTPS
+	- Closure of an HTTPS connection requires TLS to first close the connection with the peer's TLS entity.
+This involves closing the underlying TCP connection i.e starting the 4 way FIN handshake

 ### Test your understanding questions from the book